KSDaemon/wampy.js/README.md

 ws.register('get.user.name', getUserName);
 ```

-Also it is possible to abort rpc processing and throw error with custom application specific data.
+Also, it is possible to abort rpc processing and throw error with custom application specific data.
 This data will be passed to caller onError callback.

 Exception object with custom data may have next attributes: